The Napoleon III style (1852-1870)

 of antique furniture by

 Jean-Henri Riesener (1734-1806), notably Louis XV's secrétaire à cylindre in the Château de Versailles.
-In addition, the
+On the other hand, the

 Grohé brothers created a set to furnish the Galerie François Ier, and

-Jeanselme, who took over the Jacob firm, made 18th-century armchairs for the
+Jeanselme, who had taken over the Jacob firm, made eighteenth-century armchairs for the

 Château de Saint-Cloud.
 The style is even referred to as "Louis XVI - Empress".
 The